A little bit of history……..

-Taking place on Thursday 11 July 2019 at Plumpton College, Sussex, the first UK event of its kind, conceived and organised by Grape Vine Events with support from media partner Vineyard magazine, saw over 1,200 visitors through the gates.
+Taking place in July 2019 at Plumpton College, Sussex, the first UK event of its kind, conceived and organised by Grape Vine Events, saw over 1,200 visitors through the gates.

 The free-to-attend one-day show was designed to focus on supplies and services available to growers and winemakers by showcasing the very latest machinery and equipment as well as the myriad of professional services and supplies needed from soil to cellar.

 Set against an incredibly picturesque backdrop of the South Downs, it certainly didn’t disappoint.
 80 trade exhibitors were on hand to provide vineyard owners, managers, winemakers and those looking to plant their first vines, with specialist advice.

 As with all new events, the first year is about testing the water – or in this case, wine!
 While we were always confident how well the show would be received, the response from exhibitors and visitors alike has been outstanding and far-beyond what we could have possibly hoped for.
 Many exhibitors expressed their gratitude for having the right forum to showcase their business at last, while visitors relished the opportunity to hear experts from across the industry speak during the full day of seminars and meetings.
 2020 saw the platform become virtual and kept the conversations going.

 With the addition of Viti-Culture fortnightly e.Bulletin launched in December 2020 which is designed to bring the UK Viticulture Industry even closer there are even more opportunities to get involved whether you are contemplating investment or an already established wine business.